-Given the severe symptoms, 400 mg IV every 8 hours is recommended and would likely lead to sufficient ciprofloxacin concentrations in this case.
+Dosing at 400 mg IV every 12 hours or 500 mg po every 12 hours would lead to sufficient ciprofloxacin concentrations in this case.

-The high c†/MIC index of ciprofloxacin, as shown below indicates that this molecule is one of the most active, avoiding other more broad spectrum antimicrobials such as meropenem and is therefore the preferred choice.
+The high c[†]/MIC index of ciprofloxacin, as shown below indicates that this molecule is one of the most active, avoiding other more broad spectrum antimicrobials such as meropenem and is therefore the preferred choice.
+The MIC result also means that maximum dosing (400 mg IV every 8 hours or 750 mg po every 12 hours) is not necessary.